not-quite-vacation/blog/blog/content/post/ireland-2/index.md

 ![Glandore](images/600x600_DSC_1420.NEF.jpg)

 Andrew cooked our dinner - White rice, curry paste and pepperoni.
 All tasted amazing with the wine.
 Then we went to bed.
 The whole night the tent was rocking and I thought for sure we were going to fly at one point…but those REI tents are amazing!
-We were able to pull it through the night and survived camping in the wild storm of Ireland.
+We were able to pull it through the night and have survived camping in the wild storm of Ireland.
 I still feel super badass about it.

 ![dinner](images/600x600_IMG_0691.jpg)